ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/tutorials/withdraw-from-a-vault.md

 ### 2. Set up client and accounts

-To get started, import the client library and instantiate a client to connect to the XRPL.
+To get started, import the necessary libraries and instantiate a client to connect to the XRPL.
+This example imports:
+- `xrpl`: Used for XRPL client connection and transaction handling.
+- `fs` and `child_process`: Used to run tutorial setup scripts.

 {% tabs %}
 {% tab label="JavaScript" %}